 RSS Feeds for Forums

-For forums which have an RSS Feed configured for them, you can enter the forum and select the feed link from the "Forum Options" dropdown.
+For forums that have an RSS Feed configured for them, you can enter the forum and select the feed link from the "Forum Options" dropdown.

-From the My Feeds area you can see all of the RSS Feeds available to you, including all of the forums which have individual feeds.
+From the RSS Feeds area you can see all of the RSS Feeds available to you, including all of the forums that have individual feeds.
 You will also be able to retrieve the feeds for your inbox and the global feeds for recent topics.
 Please note that these may or may not be available based on admin preferences.

 The username colors generally specify a users status.
 Some select users can can also have special colors signified by the Administration.